microsoft/msticpy/docs/source/data_acquisition/DataProv-Velociraptor.rst

 Running a Velociraptor query
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each query returns the table of event types retrieved
+Each query returns a pandas DataFrame retrieved
-from the logs.
+from the logs of that type (potentially containing records from
+multiple hosts depending on the ``data_paths`` you specified).

 .. code:: python3